konnano/brew_list/README.en.md

 '-i' option shows installed formula list

 '-s' option allows you to search formulas</br>
 &ensp;// allows you to use regular expressions

+'-ss' option allows you to search formulas ( hide formula that can't installed )</br>
+&ensp;// allows you to use regular expressions

 '-co' option shows formula library